- Interest rates

 - Long-term trend component: if 60MA is above 275MA enter only long positions; if 60MA is below 275MA enter only short positions.

-- Discretionary trend quality: I visually determine if an asset currently shows smooth, clear up- or downtrends or follows a choppy path or lots of gaps to whittle down the number of investable assets: I assume here that trend quality exhibits persistence which will result in more profitable trades, because less initial stops are triggered by random movements, but, as it isn´t easily testable, who knows?
+- Discretionary trend quality: I visually determine if an asset currently shows smooth, clear up- or downtrends or follows a choppy path with lots of gaps to whittle down the number of investable assets: I assume here that trend quality exhibits persistence which will result in more profitable trades, because less initial stops are triggered by random movements, but, as it isn´t easily testable, who knows?
 I base my assumption on the observable phenomenon of volatility clustering.

 - Carry: Holding an asset should cost less than 1% per quarter, positive carry positions are preferred.
 Especially for commodities this is an essential screen, futures for most other assets show very small cost of carry that we can ignore.